masif2002/AZ-900-notes/README.md

 * Azure Powershell scripts and CLI scripts are not compatible with each other.
 PowerShell has it's own language, different than CLI
 *  Azure is a public cloud, but has some private cloud offerings such as the GovCloud
 * Firewall is part of the perimeter security
-* Azure Availability Sets allow you to tell Azure which virtual machines are identical, so that Azure will keep them apart physically inside the datacenter.
+* Azure **Availability Sets** allow you to tell Azure which virtual machines are identical, so that Azure will keep them apart physically inside the datacenter.
 This helps when there are either expected or unexpected downtime, by increasing the chances that one issue does not affect all VMs in a single Availability Set.
 * You get 200 USD worth of free credits to spend in Azure for the first time you create an account
 * In Azure, we apply NSG(**Network Security Groups**) at subnet or individual NIC level(VM) whereas in AWS these can only be applied at individual VM level.
 NACL is applied at subnet level in AWS.
 * If Azure does not meet its SLA, A discount will be applied to the customer's azure bill (as **service credit**)
+* Infrastructure as a service is the **easiest to migrate** into, from an existing hosted app
+* 99.99% is 4 minutes per month of **downtime**
+* Azure **DNS private zones** provide a simple, reliable, secure DNS service to manage and resolve names in a virtual network without the need to create and manage a custom DNS solution.
+Use your own domain names and get name resolution for virtual machines within and between virtual networks.
+    * Additionally, configure zone names with a split-horizon view to allow a private and a public DNS zone to share the same name.
+* **Application gateway** can make load balancing decisions based on the URL path, while a load balancer can't
+* The **Trust Center** is a publicly accessible web portal that acts as a single point of focus for an organization that needs resources and in-depth information regarding the Microsoft principles of security, privacy, and compliance.